laserpants/code-overload/README.md

 Functional programming finds its origins in Alonzo Church’s Lambda Calculus (λ-calculus) — a logical theory of computable functions that predates the electronic computer.
 The first language based on ideas from λ-calculus was LISP; invented by John McCarthy in 1958.

-As a form of declarative programming, code written in functional style carries no immediate sense of sequentiality.
-This makes it particularly well-suited for parallel and asynchronous programming, since it enables us to express the formal logic of a computation without thinking of it in terms of control flow or sequential progression.
+As a form of declarative programming, code written in functional style carries no immediate notion of sequentiality.
+This makes it particularly well-suited for parallel and asynchronous programming, since it enables us to express the formal logic of a computation without thinking of it in terms of control flow or stepwise progression.

 In this context, conventional (non-functional) programming languages (C, C++, Java, PHP, etc.) are sometimes referred to as *imperative*, or prescriptive languages.
 Intuitively, we can think of the difference as,